Graduate Academic Regulations

 Academic Exclusion.
 Occurs when a student on academic probation earns a semester GPA below 3.0. regardless of the program GPA.

 The length of exclusion will be a minimum of one semester.
 One semester is defined as the Fall, Spring, or Summer semester.
 The Summer semester includes all sessions; thus, an excluded student is required to sit out all sessions that comprise the Summer semester.
 The student must apply to be reinstated by the program and college.

 Reinstatement for the Masters and Specialist Degrees.
 After the mandatory period of exclusion, a student on academic exclusion must apply for reinstatement by the appropriate program, either to a degree program or to non-degree status, in order to continue graduate study.

 The student on Academic Exclusion is not guaranteed the opportunity to return to the University.
 The excluded student must apply for reinstatement to return to the University and program after the one term absence.
 Reinstatement criteria are established by the college or school which houses the student's graduate program.

-- A reinstated student who earns a term GPA of 3.0 or higher and raises his or her program GPA to 3.0 or higher will return to Good Academic Standing.
+- A reinstated student who earns a semester GPA of 3.0 or higher and raises his or her program GPA to 3.0 or higher will return to Good Academic Standing.

-- A reinstated student who earns a term GPA is 3.0 or higher, but whose program GPA remains below 3.0, will remain on Academic Probation.
+- A reinstated student who earns a semester GPA is 3.0 or higher, but whose program GPA remains below 3.0, will remain on Academic Probation.

-- A reinstated student who earns a term GPA below 3.0 while on Academic Probation, regardless of the program GPA, will be academically excluded from the University.
+- A reinstated student who earns a semester GPA below 3.0 while on Academic Probation, regardless of the program GPA, will be academically excluded from the University.

 If a student seeks admission to and is reinstated by a program other than the program from which the student was excluded, the student returns to the University on Academic Probation.
 One of two possible actions will be implemented at the end of the next term of enrollment: